-For general information regarding gifted eligibility and programs, please call (941)927-4177 or contact your district school directly.
-For information regarding magnet programs for gifted, contact one of the above-listed schools directly.
+For general information regarding gifted eligibility and programs, please call (941) 927-4177 or contact your district school directly.
+For information regarding magnet programs for the gifted, contact one of the above-listed schools directly.

 Gifted Service Delivery Models

 Magnet Program (Accelerated) – Students receive instruction in a classroom with all gifted students taught by a teacher qualified to work with gifted students.
 This program option focuses on an accelerated curriculum - grade ahead instruction in English/Language Arts and Math.
-Gifted students considered for this program must meet additional eligibility criteria (see Gifted Magnet Programs below).
+Gifted students considered for this program must meet additional eligibility criteria for entry for the 2023-24 school year (see Gifted Magnet Programs below).

 Advanced Work Classroom (Full-time) – Students are placed in a classroom with other gifted children and a teacher qualified to work with gifted students.
 The class also includes students who are not identified as gifted but excel academically.
-This program option focuses on enrichment activities as well as instruction in grade level curriculum.
+This program option focuses on enrichment activities as well as instruction on a grade-level curriculum.

 Resource - Students are pulled from the general education classroom to receive specialized instruction from a teacher qualified to work with gifted students.
 This program option focuses on enrichment activities.